 How it turned into a Deadly Crowdfunding Campaign

-They have a dead-icated following acquired from the video games cult fan base but what’s clever is the way they launched and seeded their campaign to really resonate with their audience.
+They have a dead-icated following acquired from the video games cult fan base.
+What’s clever is the way they launched and seeded their campaign to really resonate with their audience.

 With some tips from us on video seeding to reach their audience, they smashed their target of $50,000 in just eight hours and 14 minutes.

-Their social media feeds got their fans excited and pushed them on to their seeders page with all the great content.
+Their social media feeds got their fans excited.
+This pushed them on to their seeders page with all the great content.

 At the time of writing this they have over doubled their goal and we would go as far as saying they could be used as a case study into successful crowdfunding campaigns.